StudioCanal: History

-In April 2024, StudioCanal established an in-house production label dedicated to publishing book-to-screen adaptations called StudioCanal Stories, which would produce film and television adaptations of famous books and novels; StudioCanal had previously produced adpatations of novels such as War of the Worlds.
+In April 2024, StudioCanal established an in-house production label dedicated to publishing book-to-screen adaptations called StudioCanal Stories, which would produce film and television adaptations of famous books and novels; StudioCanal had previously produced adaptations of novels such as War of the Worlds.
 StudioCanal's head of TV series department Sarah Reese Geffroy was appointed senior vice president of the new label.

 In July 2024, StudioCanal expanded their American operations by launching their second American office based in New York City and promoted former global distribution sales chief Anne Chérel to oversee the office as StudioCanal's chief commercial officer.

 In September 2024, StudioCanal rebranded their merchandising and licensing company The Copyrights Group to StudioCanal Kids & Family to expand their kids and family brand portfolio; they will also lead worldwide brand development, licensing and retail services, with Francoise Guyonnet continuing to be the CEO of the renamed division.

 In October 2024, StudioCanal signed an international distribution deal with American independent film production company River Road Entertainment for nine feature films and two documentaries for theatrical, television, SVOD and other media.

 In June 2025, StudioCanal announced their decision to shut down British television production outfit Red Production Company due to Patrick Schweitzer stepping down as chief executive officer, with Red's current and future slate being taken over by StudioCanal's British television production division StudioCanal TV UK.

 In October 2025, StudioCanal reorganized its worldwide television production division under executive managing director Mary-Kathryn Kennedy, bringing all of StudioCanal's television production subsidiaries under one senior management team.
 As part of the reorganisation, Alix Lebrat was named senior vice president of series for France & Southern Europe and would oversee French & Spanish-language states, with StudioCanal planning to borden its scripted production in its home country under labels such as 2eme Bureau.

+Near the end of November 2025 and following the success of the westend musical Paddington the Musical, StudioCanal expanded its stage operations by launching its own stage division entitled StudioCanal On Stage that would produce its stage, theatre and live experiences based on StudioCanal's own intellectual properties from its film & television catalogue such as Paddington including producing its own adaptations of broadways starting with the broadway revival of Mel Brooks's 1967 Embassy Pictures film The Producers and the broadway adaptation of 1949 Ealing Studios film Kind Hearts and Coronets with StudioCanal's vice president of global productions Ron Halpern leading StudioCanal On Stage as president of development.

+In February 2026, StudioCanal acquired a 51% majority stake in the Italian distribution company Lucky Red, which has previously distributed multiple films from the former in Italy; co-founder Andrea Occhipinti retains the remaining 49% and will continue to serve as its CEO.